-- a) A refillable glass container must be able to hold liquid, be able to be resealed, be in its original shape, not be chipped and not be cracked to be acceptable. - b) A non-refillable glass beverage may be chipped, but may not have the bottom broken out or broken off to be acceptable. - c) Metal cans and plastic bottles must be easily identifiable and reasonably intact to be acceptable.
+- 1) A refillable glass container must be able to hold liquid, be able to be resealed, be in its original shape, not be chipped and not be cracked to be acceptable. - 2) A non-refillable glass beverage container may be chipped, but may not have the bottom broken out or broken off to be acceptable. - 3) Metal cans and plastic bottles must be easily identifiable and reasonably intact to be acceptable.